 5. Strange, brain damage can be caused only in 5 minutes without oxygen.

-6. Do you know that brain generates 12-25 watt electricity, which will be enough to power a low wattage LED light.
+6. Do you know that the brain generates 12-25 watt electricity, which will be enough to power a low wattage LED light?

 What is the difference between DNA and RNA

-7. Wrinkles make brain sharper.
+7. Wrinkles make the brain sharper.
 Isn’t it strange?
-The surface of the brain is known as cerebral cortex, which consists some convulated deep fissures, small grooves known as sulci and ridges known as gyri.
+The surface of the brain is known as the cerebral cortex, which consists of some convoluted deep fissures, small grooves known as sulci and ridges known as gyri.
 Also, it is a home of about 100 billion nerve or neuron cells.

-8. Do you know that mostly in the brain, cells are not neurons?
+8. Do you know that most in the brain, cells are not neurons?
 Neurons make only 10% of brain cells.
 Half the brain’s weight, i.e. 90% is glia which is called ‘glue’ in Greek.
-According to neuroscientists glia is simply a sticky stuff that holds neurons together.
+According to neuroscientists, glia is simply sticky stuff that holds neurons together.
 A 2005 paper in the journal Current Opinions in Neurobiology laid out the roles of these glia cells, which provide immune protection to promote and modulate synapse growth and function.

 This is explained in the book Brain Rules that how multi-tasking can be detrimental.
 Research shows your error rate goes up 50 percent and it takes you twice as long to do things.
 When the brain tries to do two things at once, it divides and conquers, dedicating one-half of our gray matter to each task.

-From the above article we come to know more about the human brain like its weight, function, from what it is made up of, why it is shrinking etc.
+From the above article, we come to know about the human brain like its weight, function, from what it is made up of, why is it shrinking, etc.